This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Preheat Oven: Set your oven rack to the middle position and preheat to 350°F (177°C).
+• Preheat the oven: Adjust the oven rack to the middle position and preheat to 350°F (177°C).

-• Caramel Creation: In a small, heavy saucepan, combine 2 tablespoons sugar and 1 tablespoon water.
-Stir over low heat until the sugar dissolves, which should take about 2 minutes.
+• Make the caramel: In a 1-quart saucepan, combine 2 tablespoons sugar and 1 tablespoon water.
+Stir over low heat until the sugar dissolves, about 2 minutes.

-• Then increase the heat to medium-high and boil until the syrup turns a deep amber color, swirling the pan occasionally (do not stir).
-This usually takes between 7-9 minutes.
+• Cook the caramel: Increase heat to medium-high and boil without stirring until the syrup turns deep amber, swirling the pan occasionally.
+This takes about 7-9 minutes.
+Watch closely—it darkens quickly.

-• Prepare Ramekin: Pour caramel into a 10-ounce ramekin, tilting to coat the bottom.
-If it hardens, don’t worry—it softens during baking.
-Set the ramekin aside.
+• Prepare the ramekin: Immediately pour the caramel into a 10-ounce ramekin, tilting to coat the bottom.
+If it hardens, don’t worry—it will soften as the flan bakes.

-• Strain Custard: Pour the mixture through a fine-mesh strainer to remove bubbles and ensure smoothness.
+• Strain the custard: Pour the mixture through a fine-mesh strainer to remove bubbles and ensure a smooth texture.

-• Cooling: Remove from oven and let the flan cool in the water bath for about 1 hour.
+• Bake and cool: Bake for 45 minutes until the edges are set but the center still jiggles slightly.
+Remove from the oven and let the flan cool in the water bath for 1 hour.

 Notes